RohitKotiveetil/UnrealEngine--SideScroller2.5DAimingSystem/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 **Getting Started:**
-- You can find the mouse cursor aim point calculations inside the SideScrollerController blueprint's *GetMousePositionOnPlayerMovementPlane* function
+- You can find the mouse cursor aim point calculations inside the BP_SideScrollerController blueprint's *GetMousePositionOnPlayerMovementPlane* function.

-Current Status: Work-in-progress; More features to be added soon
+**Current Status:** Work-in-progress; More features to be added soon

 [Note: Does not include aim animation logic]